-Processing the claims of deceased claimants was a huge a challenge primarily due to the lack of medical records.
+Processing the claims of deceased claimants was a huge challenge primarily due to the lack of medical records.
 A further complexity of dealing with deceased claims is the lack of registration of the deaths of deceased claimants.
 The lack of death certificates or other formal document confirming the death of a claimant made it difficult to process their claims, resulting in unforeseen and unavoidable delays.
 Trustees could not process a deceased claim without a death certificate as it may have opened up the Trust to potential fraud.

 It was our experience that very few claimants invoked their right to a post mortem on death.
-The Trustees therefore embarked on a programme where accredited medical service providers were actively engaged to consult with and educate claimants and their families about mineworkers' rights to undergo a post mortem on death, which is often the last chance to receive compensation.
-We were pleased by how our doctors took on this role.
+The Trustees therefore embarked on a programme where accredited medical service providers were actively engaged to consult with and advise claimants and their families about mineworkers' rights to undergo a post mortem on death, which is often the last chance to receive compensation.
+We were pleased by how our doctors in the field took on this role and dealt with it in an enabling and sensitive manner.
+The education of families on conducting of post mortem of deceased mineworkers remains an important task of government, employers and unions.

 The Trustees ensured that claimants and, or, dependants of claimants had access to a medical professional to discuss their medical assessment and the results of the COMP readings.
-The importance of giving claimants and, or, the dependants of deceased claimants the opportunity to consult with a medical professional about their diagnosis cannot be underestimated and greatly contributed to a better understanding of the SRD as defined and its impact on their lives.
+The importance of giving claimants and, or, the dependants of deceased claimants the opportunity to consult with a medical professional about their diagnosis cannot be underestimated and greatly contributed to a better understanding of the Silica Related Disease as defined and its impact on their lives.

-A difficulty that was often experienced was explaining to a claimant and, or, the dependants of a deceased claimant how the compensation amount was arrived at in light of the impact of and suffering brought on by the SRD.
-No amount of money can ever compensate a claimant and, or, his family for his lung disease, but the work of the Trust went some way to provide redress.
+A difficulty that was often experienced was explaining to a claimant and, or, the dependants of a deceased claimant how the compensation amount was arrived at in light of the impact of and suffering brought on by the Silica related Disease.
+No amount of money can ever compensate a claimant and, or, his family for his lung disease, but the work of the Trust went some way to provide a measure of redress.